Todd Raymond Avellar, Ph.D.

 - American Psychological Association

-- Division 17 - Society of Counseling Psychology, Member-at-Large: Section of Lesbian, Gay, Bisexual, and Transgender (LGBT) Issues
+- Division 17 - Society of Counseling Psychology, Chair: Section of Lesbian, Gay, Bisexual, and Transgender (LGBT) Issues

 - Division 44 - Society of LGBT Issues